-Carly Zinn was selected as the seventh head field hockey coach in the history of the York College program in June of 2013.
+Carly Zinn enters her third year at the helm of the Spartan program.
+She was selected as the seventh head field hockey coach in the history of the York College program in June of 2013.

-Zinn comes to the Spartan program after serving the last three years as the lead assistant coach at Dickinson College including a four-month stint as the acting head coach while the Red Devils were in the midst of a search.
+Zinn came to the Spartan program in 2013 after serving the previous three years as the lead assistant coach at Dickinson College including a four-month stint as the acting head coach while the Red Devils were in the midst of a search.

 Zinn was a three-year member of the Lock Haven University field hockey team, missing her sophomore year due to a medical redshirt.
 She helped lead the Eagles to a stellar mark of 54-14 (79.4%) during her career.

 Zinn is very definite in the type of players she has recruited during her time with the Spartans.